adaptyteam/adapty-docs/versioned_docs/version-2.0/server-side-api-objects.md

 ### Price

 Information about the cost of your product in local currency.
+The Price object is a part of the  [Subscription](server-side-api-objects#subscription) and Purchase objects.

 You can do the following actions with product price via Adapty server-side API:

+- [Set transaction to your user](server-side-api-specs#set-transaction) and specify its price

 <Price />